0xmjk/svg-gauge-circle/README.md

 ### Example of usage

-See `index.html` file for an example.
+See [demo](https://0xmjk.github.io/svg-gauge-circle) for an example.

 ### API